CuongDuong2710/gymcoding_nodejs/README.md

 # CHAPTER 10 - VALIDATING FORM INPUTS AND DISPLAYING MESSAGES

-express-validator is an Express middleware that can be used to validate the req.body object values.
+`express-validator` is an Express middleware that can be used to validate the req.body object values.

 npm install express-validator

+`connect-flash` provides a special area in the session object called flash, which is used for storing messages.

+`flash` requires an existing session, make sure that you call `app.use(flash())` after `app.use(session())` in your file.